NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 <div id="challenge" markdown="1">
 ## Challenge: Plot Polygon by Attribute

-1. Create a map of the State boundaries in the United States - using the data located in your downloaded data folder: `NEON-DS-Site-Layout-Files/US-Boundary-Layers\US-State-Boundaries-Census-2014`.
+1. Create a map of the State boundaries in the United States using the data located in your downloaded data folder: `NEON-DS-Site-Layout-Files/US-Boundary-Layers\US-State-Boundaries-Census-2014`.
-Each state should be colored by it's `region` value.
+Apply a fill color to teach state using its `region` value.
 Add a legend.

 2. Using the `NEON-DS-Site-Layout-Files/HARV/PlotLocations_HARV.shp` shapefile,
 create a map of study plot locations, with each point colored by the soil type (`soilTypeOr`).  **Question:** How many different soil types are there at this particular field site?

 3. BONUS -- modify the field site plot above.
-Tell `R` to plot each point, using a different symbol of `pch` value.
-HINT: To do this, create a vector object of symbols by factor level using the syntax described above for line
+Plot each point, using a different symbol.
+HINT: you can assign the symbol using `pch=` value.
-width:
+You can create a vector object of symbols by factor level using the syntax syntax that we used above to create a vector of lines widths and colors:
-`c(15,17)[lines_HARV$soilTypeOr]`
+`pch=c(15,17)[lines_HARV$soilTypeOr]`.
+Type `?pch` to learn more about pch or use google to find a list of pch symbols that you can use in `R`.

 </div>